rucio/rucio/README.rst

 Developers
 ----------

-For information on how to contribute to Rucio, please refer and follow our `CONTRIBUTING <CONTRIBUTING.rst>`_ guidelines.
+For information on how to contribute to Rucio, please refer and follow our `CONTRIBUTING <https://rucio.cern.ch/documentation/contributing>`_ guidelines.
 We strongly recommend to use the `dockerized environment <https://github.com/rucio/rucio/tree/master/etc/docker/dev>`_ for development.

 Operators
 ----------